 Today we travelled to Shanghai.
-It was a doubly big day because Amelia arrived in Shanghai at the same time.
+It was a doubly big day because The Missus arrived in Shanghai at the same time.
 More on that in a minute.

 We kicked off our morning with a stroll through the streets.
 Kat ate her leftover pizza from the night before, and I got some street food.

 Kat was thirsty for some good tea.
 Now, you’d think that this would be an easy order to fill in China, but for Kat it is a challenge.
 No one seems to stock rooibos tea – Chinese tea shops often stock popular European teas (such as Earl Grey), but rooibos is from Africa.
 The Chinese appear to have no interest in Africa, tea or otherwise.
 Which would be fine, as Kat also enjoys a selection of European teas.
 Unfortunately, Chinese tea shops use the wrong kind of milk (or so Kat tells me).
 Apparently it is common to use condensed milk or unpasteurized milk (with added preservatives), which changes the taste dramatically.

 For this reason, we went to Starbucks in search for familiar tea.
 This was a bust, as the Starbucks we went to vaguely listed “International Tea” without additional information.
 Kat ordered it, and discovered it to be a rather poor Earl Grey with the above-mentioned wrong milk.
 She was not impressed.
 Neither, it seems, were the other patrons.
 The Starbucks was full of Westerners sadly nursing their cups in dark and quiet corners.
 It was the saddest Starbucks that we had ever been to.